McPixeI/react-movies/README.md

 * Dark/light mode
 * Custom UI components made with Tailwind
 * Unit testing for UI components
+* Usage of react-query for managing server state
 * Usage of skeletons aproach for loading states
 * Usage of Error boundaries
 * Manage of localStorage